alexgrigoras/parallel_algorithms/README.md

 1. Solving linear systems equations
 1. Choosing the leader (1): LCR algorithm (LeLann, Chang and Roberts)
 1. Choosing the leader (2): the synchronous FloodMax algorithm

+## License
+The applications are licensed under the MIT License.